-US and Vietnam get a friendship upgrade
+US denies Cold War with China in historic Vietnam visit

-President Joe Biden has denied that the US is attempting to stem China's international influence, after signing a new strategic partnership with Vietnam.
+President Joe Biden has denied that the US is attempting to stem China's international influence, after signing a new historic deal with Vietnam.

 More than 50 years since the last American soldier left Vietnam, Mr Biden travelled to Hanoi to sign the agreement that will bring the former foes closer than ever before.

 The Comprehensive Strategic Partnership with Vietnam is a major relationship upgrade for the US.
 It is the culmination of a relentless push by Washington over the last two years to strengthen ties with Vietnam, which it sees as key to counter China's influence in Asia.
 It is also no small feat.
-The partnership with Washington is the highest level of diplomatic ties extended by Vietnam, one of China's oldest and staunchest friends.
+The partnership with Washington is the highest level of diplomatic ties extended by Vietnam.

 Mr Biden told reporters in Hanoi that American actions were not about containing or isolating China, but about maintaining stability in accordance with international rules.